christiskatsouris/Multivariate/README.md

 ### Task 1

-Write your own code that provides estimates for the Unconstrained and Constrained Likelihood-function for the multivariate CAPM model.
+Write your own code in [R](https://www.r-project.org/), [Matlab](https://uk.mathworks.com/help/matlab/getting-started-with-matlab.html) or [Stata](https://www.stata.com/bookstore/getting-started-windows/) that provides estimates for the Unconstrained and Constrained Likelihood-function for the multivariate CAPM model.
 Using your coding procedure, obtain the log-likelihood statistic for testing the assumptions of the Black CAPM model.

 ```R